David Olusoga: Career and recognition

 He was appointed an Officer of the Order of the British Empire (OBE) in the 2019 New Year Honours for services to history and to community integration.
 He received his medal from King Charles III in February 2023.

 On appointing him as a professor in 2019, the University of Manchester described him as an expert on military history, empire, race and slavery, and "one of the UK's foremost historians".
 Olusoga gave his inaugural professorial lecture on "Identity, Britishness and the Windrush" at the University of Manchester in May 2019.

-In response to the global Black Lives Matter movement with protests after the murder of George Floyd, Olusoga's Black and British: A Forgotten History was re-broadcast. along with Britain's Forgotten Slave Owners, also fronted by him.
+In response to the global Black Lives Matter movement with protests after the murder of George Floyd, Olusoga's Black and British: A Forgotten History was re-broadcast, along with Britain's Forgotten Slave Owners, also fronted by Olusoga.

 On 13 November 2020, the BBC announced that it had commissioned Barack Obama Talks To David Olusoga, a special programme in which Barack Obama discusses the first volume of his presidential memoirs, A Promised Land.
 The programme aired on 19 January 2021.

-In January 2021 Olusoga appeared on BBC Radio 4's Desert Island Discs.
+In January 2021, Olusoga appeared on BBC Radio 4's Desert Island Discs.

-In December 2021, it was announced that Olusoga had been awarded the President's Medal, by the British Academy.
+In December 2021, it was announced that Olusoga had been awarded the President's Medal by the British Academy.
 Olusoga is the 39th person to receive the medal, which has been awarded since 2010, and recognises services to the humanities and social sciences.

-Previous recipients include Margaret Atwood, Jimmy Wales and Hilary Mantel.
+In 2024, Olusoga with his siblings Yinka and Kemi co-created the book Black History for Every Day of the Year, including an entry for each calendar day with details of an event, theme, person or place associated with "Black history" with the aim of integrating it into the mainstream of national history rather than relegating it only to "Black History Month".

+In January 2025, it was announced that Olusoga has been appointed as an ambassador for the National Trust.

+In May 2025, Olusoga was announced as a contestant on the first series of The Celebrity Traitors.
+Olusoga made it to the final round alongside fellow faithfuls Joe Marler and Nick Mohammed and traitors Alan Carr and Cat Burns, but ultimately lost alongside Mohammed to Carr.